EdwardSchaefer/Neighborhood-Map/README.md

 			pass 'data' and 'i' as arguments
 		*Add documentation to geoCodeAddress function
 		*Modify geoCodeAddress so it updates the marker on the map

+	7/12/2017:
+		*Modify geoCodeAddress to code 10 murals at a time and rename it geoCode10Addresses